MehrzweckMandala/MehrzweckMandala/README.md

 👨‍💻 **About Me:**

-Hello!
-I'm Marcel, a 34-year-old, (mostly) JavaDev based Germany.
+Moin!
+I'm Marcel, thrown into the world sometime at the beginning of 1990 (awesome memories, btw), (mostly) a JavaDev based in Germany.

 ---